-Greentree can create interesting and unique concrete by design or by adding colour and texture to it; this can generate some amazing patterns.
+Greentree creates interesting and unique concrete by design or by adding colour and texture; which generates some amazing patterns.

 Regular broom finish concrete does not need to be sealed.
 However, all other kinds of concrete (stamped, exposed, etc) need to be sealed before the first winter, then again the next year and every three years thereafter.
 If you feel the concrete is too slippery then sand can be spread on the concrete prior to the sealer being applied thus creating a gritty texture.